-If you’re one of the many people who are fond of a glass of red wine, this one’s for you.
+If you’re one of the many people who are fond of a glass of mulled wine at Christmas, this one’s for you.

 While we all know that alcohol itself isn’t good for us, red wine is often cited as a ‘healthy’ exception.
 But is this just wishful thinking?

 We’ve looked at the supposed health benefits of red wine and explored the potential health risks.
 We’ll also give you the answer to the key question - just how much red wine is it safe for you to drink?

 What are the health benefits of red wine?

 This is the most frequently highlighted health benefit of red wine.
 It contains a number of nutrients linked with a healthy heart, including:

 These are powerful antioxidants that can protect your body from atherosclerosis, a condition that occurs when fat clogs your arteries.

 Quercetin comes from a group of plant-based nutrients known as flavonoids.
 These reduce blood pressure, control inflammation and prevent oxidative stress that can damage cells.

 Resveratrol offers some protection against harmful cholesterol, and triglycerides, and can reduce heart tissue damage after a stroke or serious health issue.
 However, there’s nowhere near enough resveratrol in your glass for you to really feel this benefit from wine alone.

 You need 500mg of resveratrol a day for it to have any effect on your heart health.
 A glass of good quality red wine contains around 40mg.
 That means you’d need to drink 12.5 glasses of wine per day to get the resveratrol you need, which for obvious reasons isn’t recommended!